course-dprep/team-project-dprep_group3/README.md

 # Data Preperation Team Project

+## Introduction
 Research question: To what extent are ratings affected by the director of the movie?
+Should a movie scene always go with a well known director to be sure of succes, or are well known directors more critically reviewed?
+And what other factors could influence the relation between the director and the rating of a movie?
+This will be further analyzed in this research.

 ## Motivation

 The oscars are always overloaded with rumours about which famous director will win the prices that year.
 However, does a good director always result in a high rating of a movie?
 Is this rating biased on the director, or does a good director also receives low ratings for some of his movies?
-To find this out the ratings of the movies will be compared for each director to observe if any trends/effects can be find.
+For this questions, the IMDb ratings data set can provide valuable insides.
+This data will be combined with the director of the movies to observe if any trends/effects can be find.
+This could provide valuable insides in the film industry and for large film houses.

 ## Method and results